readthedocs/sphinx-autoapi/docs/reference/config.rst

 	  and requires `Graphviz <https://graphviz.org/>`_ to be installed.
 	* ``show-module-summary``: Whether to include autosummary directives in generated module documentation.
+	* ``imported-members``: Display objects imported from the same top level package or module.
+	  The default module template does not include imported objects, even with this option enabled.
+	  The default package template does.

 .. confval:: autoapi_ignore